skylerknecht/messenger/README.md

 [+] Successfully connected to wss://172.16.100.2:1337/socketio/?EIO=4&transport=websocket
 ```

-Alternatively, The operator can specify a single protocol to attempt as in example usage or, a list of protocols to attempt
-by using `+` as a delimiter.
+Alternatively, the operator can specify one or more protocols, delimited by `+`, to make connection attempts with.

 ```
 skyler.knecht@debian~# python3 examples/client.py ws+http+http+http+wss+https://172.16.100.2:1337